Circle Line (Singapore)

-The line is the fourth MRT line to be opened, with the first stage (from Bartley to Marymount stations) commencing operations on 28 May 2009 after delays due to the Nicoll Highway collapse.
-The next stage to Dhoby Ghaut station was completed on 17 April 2010 and the next stage to Harbourfront opened on 8 October 2011.
-A two-station extension to Marina Bay station was opened on 14 January 2012.
-The last stage of the line from Harbourfront to Marina Bay will be completed in 2026, completing the loop.
+The line was the fourth MRT line to open on the network, with its first stage, from Bartley to Marymount, commencing operations on 28 May 2009.
+At launch, the line operated Alstom Metropolis C830 electric multiple unit (EMU) trains.
+The next stage to Dhoby Ghaut opened on 17 April 2010, followed by the extension to HarbourFront on 8 October 2011.
+A two-station extension to Marina Bay was inaugurated on 14 January 2012.
+The final stage, running from HarbourFront to Marina Bay with stations at Keppel, Cantonment and Prince Edward Road, is scheduled for completion in 2026, at which point the line will form a complete loop.

-It is the second line in Singapore to be completely automated and driverless and is among the world's longest driverless rapid transit lines.
-It is also the first medium capacity line in Singapore, with each Circle Line train, the C830 and C830C, having a three-car configuration.
+It is the second line in Singapore after the North East Line to be completely automated and driverless and is among the world's longest driverless rapid transit lines.
+The Circle Line was Singapore's first medium-capacity rail line.
+Ridership exceeded projections for its three-car trains, resulting in overcrowding compared with higher-capacity MRT lines.
+Following the line's opening, additional trains, including the C830C and C851E, were procured to accommodate growing demand.